ByxkDev/Frostbite-3/README.md

 network/certificates/gosredirector.pfx
 ```

-**The certificate is not included in this repo, use the Bug_OldProtoSSL github repo from Aim4kill**
+**The certificate is not included in this repo, use the Bug_OldProtoSSL guide from Aim4Kill's github**

 The certificate is loaded from the PFX file at runtime.